 How to run a Task Analysis in User Experience?

 - Split this task into more specific subtasks which cover the whole task

 - Draw the subtasks as a layered diagram

 - Continue the decomposition into smaller steps until you reach your desired level of detail.
-It’s helpful to accompany the diagram with a written description.

 Larry Marine adds one step crucial for designing novel, efficient flows: optimizing the task.
 This means making the task easier for the user by eliminating steps and delegating them to the system.
 Here, it’s crucial to take into account what the user does and doesn’t know – our brain works better and faster when we have fewer choices, so don’t make users think.
 Since the company you are designing for probably knows more about the subject matter than the user, you can help the user lower decision fatigue and need to search for information by implementing informed defaults and helpful suggestions.

 Task analysis example